 Hot shot trucking removes these barriers as each shipment has a dedicated truck, trailer and driver motivated to provide their service at the highest level to a single shipper.

-If your next freight shipment falls below 10 feet tall and weighs less than 16,500 pounds, consider utilizing hot shot trucking.
-Those that do it best may become an integral part of your supply chain.
+If your next freight shipment falls below 10 feet tall and weighs less than 16,500 pounds, consider hot shot trucking.
+Making this an integral part of your supply chain can save you the time and hassle of booking frequent LTL or PTL loads.

 When the deadline for delivery is quickly approaching and the freight your customer is waiting for needs transportation, look no further than hot shot trucking.